-*Federal-covered advisers are not required by the Investment Advisers Act of 1940 to maintain minimum financial levels.
-However, covered advisers are still subject to some disclosure requirements depending on their financial status.
-These details will be discussed.
+Federal-covered advisers are not required by the Investment Advisers Act of 1940 to maintain minimum financial levels.
+However, covered advisers may still be subject to certain disclosure requirements depending on their financial status.
+These details will be discussed.*

-Similar to broker-dealers, state-registered investment advisers are subject to financial requirements to be granted registration with the state.
-While broker-dealers must meet minimum net capital requirements, investment advisers are subject to net worth requirements.
-Don’t worry about the differences or specifics, but it’s important to know the associations (BDs subject to net capital, IAs subject to net worth).
+Similar to broker-dealers, state-registered investment advisers must meet financial requirements to obtain and keep registration with a state.
+Broker-dealers must meet minimum net capital requirements, while investment advisers are subject to net worth requirements.
+You don’t need the detailed calculations here, but you do need the association:

 Advisers exercising discretion